ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 http://your_ip_phone/?message=mymessage

+You must script this part.
+But this is why this application is cool :)
 ____________________________

 This project is compiled for French language.
 I will, translate it others languages "if I have time for it" and disk space here.